The Best Places to Eat on the North East Coast

 Colmans Seafood Temple

-Serving some of the finest seafood and fish and chips since 1926, you can be sure of the quality when you dine at Colmans Seafood Temple.
-Using seasonal produce where possible, take a seat in the Temple restaurant with panoramic views of the coastline and start with prawn tacos, followed by dishes like local lobster or seafood curry.
+Serving exceptional fish and chips for just shy of a century, quality is guaranteed when you dine at Colmans.
+Take a seat in the Temple restaurant with panoramic views of the coastline and start with prawn tacos, followed by dishes like local lobster or seafood curry.
 Make sure to try out their oyster and cocktail bar for an indulgent experience.

 Sea Road, South Shields NE33 2LD